GottaGetPaid/tcp-proxy/README.md

 I found an article online on how to build a TCP proxy in python: https://thepythoncode.com/article/building-a-tcp-proxy-with-python#implementation, read through its explanations, and the code.

-I'm unfamiliar with the python standard libraries, so I watched this helpful tutorial: https://youtu.be/3QiPPX-KeSc?si=BRabx8Pf4wc9MOlj
+I'm unfamiliar with the python standard libraries for networking, so I watched this helpful tutorial: https://youtu.be/3QiPPX-KeSc?si=BRabx8Pf4wc9MOlj.
+And also watched this short video which helped clear up what network sockets are for me: https://youtu.be/_FVvlJDQTxk?si=As96U5tOPdnifpj_ (I also realized sockets not the same as WebSockets 😅).

-Then with lots of help from Perplexity, I made the basic structure for my TCP proxy and a testing suite for it.
+Then I made the basic structure for my TCP proxy and a testing suite for it with Perplexity.

+To add the CLI functionality, I made a main program for the TCP proxy file as well.
+To add signal handling, I used python's signal, sys, and logging libraries.

+After all that, I updated the test file to reflect changes made to the proxy.

-Unfortunately, I this is as far as I'm getting.
+Unfortunately, I this is as far as I'm getting 🥲.
 I was caught up by a few other projects and a final tomorrow so I didn't have much time to spend on the TCP proxy :p.

+If I had more time to work on this project though, I would:
+* Make sure I understand all the code, a lot was generated.
+* Make the test suite more thorough.
-If I had more time to work on this project though, I would test to make sure it works with different services like FTP, and also try making something to automatically detect the optimal buffer size to use, rather than a constant value.
+* Test to make sure it works across different operating systems (although python should work everywhere).
+* Try making something to automatically detect the optimal buffer size to use, rather than a constant value.
+* Check if the proxy works with API calls.

 Thanks for giving me the opportunity to learn more about networking and considering me for your internship position!